urre/git-branch-name-from-jira-ticket/readme.md

 + Navigate to the folder where you saved it

 ## Usage
-+ Click the extension browser button icon to get branch name in your clipboard
++ Right click and click "Copy Git branch name to Clipboard"...

 ### Changelog
 + 2023-02-08: 🎉 First version released